Fulmine-Labs/Eyball/README.md

 ## Known issues

 * Some cleanup of the logging is required
-* Error handling is currently very rudimenatary
+* Error handling is currently rudimentary
 * The OpenAI model name should also be a variable

 ## Acknowledgements